itsmeGl3nn/itsmeGl3nn/README.md

 Software Engineer | 6+ Years Experience

-I specialize in JavaScript, React, TypeScript, and Python, building scalable web applications with React.js, Next.js, and Vue.js.
-I develop cross-platform mobile apps using React Native and robust back-end services with Node.js and Python.

-Experienced with cloud deployments on GCP and AWS, containerization with Docker, NGINX configuration, and CI/CD automation.
-Proficient in Git workflows and AI-assisted development to maximize productivity.

-Committed to clean architecture, attention to detail, and delivering exceptional user experiences.
+Software engineer with 7+ years of experience building scalable, high-performance web and mobile applications using JavaScript, TypeScript, React.js, Vue.js, Next.js, React Native, Node.js, and Python.
+Experienced in designing and developing RESTful APIs, microservices, and cloud-native applications with a strong focus on AWS serverless architecture and cloud services.
+Hands-on experience with AWS Lambda for event-driven systems, along with AWS services such as EC2, S3, API Gateway, and IAM.
+Skilled in deploying and managing production applications using NGINX and Apache server configurations.

+Strong background in Docker containerization and implementing CI/CD pipelines for automated, scalable, and reliable deployments.
+Familiar with Google Cloud Platform (GCP) for additional cloud infrastructure and services.

+Skilled in system design, performance optimization, SEO, and accessibility, with a focus on building fast, secure, and maintainable applications.
+Proficient in Git workflows, Agile/Scrum methodologies, and cross-functional team collaboration.

+Passionate about clean architecture, scalable distributed systems, and leveraging AI-assisted development tools to improve engineering productivity and software quality.